 The criteria for evaluation of professional development are as follows:

-Does not meet expectations: The faculty member did not engage in any activities associated with professional development, or engaged in minimal (under two such) activities, or engaged in activities that did not contribute to staying current in their research-related role including credentialing expectations.
+Does not meet expectations: The faculty member did not engage in any activities associated with professional development or engaged in minimal activities, or engaged in activities that did not contribute to staying current in their research-related role including credentialing expectations.

-Meets expectations: The faculty member sought out and engaged in professional development activities that were aligned with maintaining currency and/or credentialing in research methodology, or the area of discipline associated with their current or future research.
+Meets expectations: The faculty member sought out and engaged in professional development activities that were aligned with maintaining currency and/or credentialing in research methodology, clinical research, or the area of discipline associated with their current or future research.

 Contributions to Diversity, Equity, and Inclusion